alanwhite/sub-lic-spec/Sample_EULA.md

 When using Premium Tier features, the Software transmits the following information to Our servers during license validation:
 - Your client certificate (contains your name and organization as provided during enrollment)
 - Device identifier (hardware-based unique ID)
+- Device name (as provided by you during enrollment)
+- Platform information (operating system type)
 - License status and expiration dates
 - IP address (collected automatically by Our servers)
 - Software version number
+- Enrollment and last-seen timestamps

 ### 4.3 Purpose of Collection (Premium Tier)
 We collect this information solely to:
 - Verify your subscription status
+- Enforce device limit compliance
 - Prevent unauthorized license sharing
 - Manage license activations and migrations
+- Provide device management features in the customer portal
 - Provide customer support
 - Comply with legal obligations